leanghoun/leanghoun.github.io/docs/Micron/photos.md

 *Printing Begins! - 4*
 {: .fs-2 .text-grey-dk-000 }

-Oops.
+![Printing Begins Again!](../../../../assets/images/micron-1-oops-printing-begins-again-1.jpg)
+*Printing Begins Again! - 1: Oops.
 STLs in the Micron Github are for Dragon hotend, while the DFH kit comes with a Dragonfly BMO.
-Need to reprint.

-![Printing Begins Again!](../../../../assets/images/micron-1-oops-printing-begins-again-1.jpg)
-*Printing Begins Again! - 1*
+Need to reprint using the toolhead STLs from v0.1 Github.
+Also a chance to get that logo centered.*
 {: .fs-2 .text-grey-dk-000 }

 ![Printing Begins Again!](../../../../assets/images/micron-1-oops-printing-begins-again-2.jpg)